proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Ignore-changes-to-a-tracked-file.md

 ---
 layout: single
-title: 'Git: Ignore Changes To A Tracked File'
+title: "Git: Ignore Changes To A Tracked File"
 excerpt: Using the git update-index command
 date: 2018-09-27 10:14
 last_modified_at: 2023-05-01 18:05:18